 Your readers are often checking their emails in the middle of a busy day.
 If you don’t get your point across quickly, you may lose their attention to another task.
 Lyfe Marketing helps businesses increase the success of their email marketing by keeping email content to a few sentences.
 If more information needs to be conveyed, they encourage the use of bullet points.

 4. Create a clear Call-To-Action

-Determine exactly what you want your customers to do after reading your email; and make it easy for customers to do it.
+Determine exactly what you want your customers to do after reading your email, and make it easy for customers to do it.
 Campaign Monitor suggests using a prominent button for the job.
-Increased size, a unique color (different from the background and other text colors), and whitespace around the button all lead to increased click-through.
+Increased size, a unique colour (different from the background and other text colours), and whitespace around the button all lead to increased click-through.
 Also consider personalizing your Call-To-Action, as it is linked with dramatically increased click-through rates.
-In a study of 330,000 Calls to Action, Jerry Vocell of Hubspot, found that personalized Calls To Action got more than double the click-through rate of CTAs that were generalized.
+In a study of 330,000 Calls to Action, Jerry Vocell of Hubspot found that personalized Calls To Action got more than double the click-through rate of CTAs that were generalized.

 5. Personalize your Emails

 Remember how we talked about segmenting your email list in part 1 of this series?
 Now you can start to reap the benefits of that extra effort by enjoying higher read and click-through rates for your email campaigns.